pabloher95/ecommerce_orchestration/README.md

 Configure Jenkins local credentials
-Add Node.js and Pipeline Utility Steps plugin in Jenkins configs Configure Docker Hub PAT for access via Jenkins
+Add Node.js and Pipeline Utility Steps plugin in Jenkins configs Configure Docker Hub PAT for access via Jenkins Configure Github PAT to use in Github Sever configs in Jenkins and pipeline-level authentication to prevent anonymous query limits
+Run ngrok to expose Jenkins and bind the URL to the repo's webhook